department-of-veterans-affairs/caseflow/docs/standup.md

 | Harambe | Anoat |
 | QA? | ??? |

-The sprint team standup can be cancelled at the team leads' discretion.
+The team leads are responsible for running standup.
+Standup can be cancelled at the team leads' discretion.

 Each team is responsible for their own dial-in system for remote teammates (Slack call, Google Hangout, just calling the one remote person on the phone, etc).
 People who are not attached to a specific team are welcome at any standup, but only as observers.

 Sprint team standup is a good time to discuss things like: